What Counts as a Written SOA for an In-Person Medicare Appointment?

 What has to be on the SOA?

-Can one SOA cover multiple meetings?
+Can one written SOA cover more than one in-person appointment?

 Christian Rodgers